Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 Memory hierarchy - Place more commonly used items in faster locations - register/cache/memory/disk/recalculate.
 Items accessed closely together in time should be placed in related locations.
 Rematerialization recalculates a value instead of loading it from a slow location.

 Higher order functions usually require some form of GC as the closures are allocated on the heap.
 But once you accept GC it is not too tricky, just perform closure conversion or lambda lifting (https://pp.ipd.kit.edu/uploads/publikationen/graf19sll.pdf).
-There is room for optimization but many algorithms work.
+There is room for optimization as many algorithms work.

 Polymorphism requires a uniform representation for types (pointer/box), or templates like C++.
 Functional languages use a uniform representation so pay an overhead for accessing via the indirection.
 Unboxing analysis reduces this cost for primitive types - it works pretty well.
 GHC doesn't have a particularly good data layout though, because it's all uniform.